shreamleky/AlienvsZombies/PART1.md

 ## Problems Encountered & Solutions

 1. There is a chance that zombies spawn in the middle, which will overwrite Alien spawn.
-Planning on adding a way so that zombies dont spawn directly in the middle.
+Planning on adding a way so that zombies do not spawn directly in the middle.